-Other stories often reported by the media include the ever-decreasing yields of fish, ever increasing levels of marine litter (plastic litter is estimated to outnumber fish in the sea by 2050 unless we take action²) or the effects of climate change on unique ecosystems such as Australia’s Great Barrier Reef (Australia’s scientists discovered this year that another 8,000km had been damaged leaving the ecosystem in a “terminal state”³).
+Other stories often reported by the media include the ever-decreasing yields of fish, ever increasing levels of marine litter (plastic litter is estimated to outnumber fish in the sea by 2050 unless we take action ) or the effects of climate change on unique ecosystems such as Australia’s Great Barrier Reef (Australia’s scientists discovered this year that another 8,000 km had been damaged leaving the ecosystem in a “terminal state” ).

 Alarming as this evidence is, it does not provide a holistic understanding of ocean health.
-This is important to have for several reasons:
+We need to have a measure that helps us determine the health of our oceans for several reasons: